Sajmooooon/ppds/README.md

 Next, as in the previous example, the thread is unlocked and waits for the other threads to catch up if the condition has been met, then all waiting threads are released.

+## Fibonacci
+In this problem we created N threads, each thread represented a node in which the element was counted at position i+2, where the first 2 elements 0 and 1 we specified at the beginning.
+The Fibonacci computation itself worked even without using Semaphore and Event, so we added ``sleep()`` with a random value to be able to test our solution to see if it was correct.
+It was necessary for a particular thread to calculate its corresponding Fibonacci number and then save the results into the thread list.